Archive for Category: Sales management

 Effective sales management begins with selling

 A sales manager who cannot sell is not respected by his team.
-Effective sales management begins with respect.
 Sales management without respect is severely impaired.
 As has been shared here before, sales is not a desk job.
 The desk job lends itself to structure, systems, rules, policies and regulation in the corporate pyramid.
-It is
+It is thus comparatively simpler for one to

 Read More